-Internship: It is the responsibility of the student intern to secure an internship.
+Some majors, minors, and concentrations have discipline-specific internship requirements.
+Internships may be completed in the Fall, Spring, or Summer semesters.
 The Director of Internships and Experiential Learning assists students in identifying appropriate internship opportunities.
 The internship experience is an extension of the classroom and must provide for a practical application of business knowledge and concepts.
 The internship experience has a defined beginning and end, and a job description with desired qualifications where the skills or knowledge learned must be transferable to other employment settings.
 There should be clearly defined learning objectives and goals related to the professional goals of the student's academic coursework.
 During an internship, there must be supervision by a professional with expertise and an appropriate educational or professional background in the field of the experience.
+Note: Students may not register for an Internship or Experiential Learning experience until they have completed at least 24 semester credit hours (unless otherwise stated in individual program requirements).